-3. To access Db2 using the DataSource interface, a cicsts_dataSource element is required, but the preferred method for DataSource access is to use the Liberty jdbc-4.x features, as described in [Manually configuring a Db2 DataSource with type 2 connectivity through CICS using the jdbc-4.0, jdbc-4.1 or jdbc-4.2 feature](#).
+3. To access Db2 using the DataSource interface, a cicsts_dataSource element is required, but the preferred method for DataSource access is to use the Liberty jdbc-4.x features, as described in [Manually configuring a Db2 DataSource with type 2 connectivity through CICS using the jdbc-4.0 or jdbc-4.1 feature](#).
 A cicsts_dataSource requires a jndiName attribute to define the JNDI name that is referenced by your application.
 A definition might look like this: